7 Domino-Approved IKEA Kallax Hacks, Whether You Want a Console or a Dining Bench

-“I was living in a studio apartment in midtown Manhattan with my boyfriend (now husband) and wanted to create a fun, quirky space that showcased each of our styles cohesively,” says interior designer Molly Torres Portnof.
-Since they’re both huge audiophiles—her husband runs a record label—Portnof wall-mounted the Kallax to display his prized record setup.
-Here, it checks the boxes of both form and function.
+Molly Torres Portnof and her husband, who owns a record label, are both huge audiophiles, so Portnof wall-mounted the Kallax to display his prized record setup.
 The designer recommends bringing the eye up as much as possible, especially in smaller spaces, and this floating unit does just that.
-Pro tip: Be sure to use wall anchors when mounting the unit, especially if your wall is drywall or plaster.
+Pro tip: Be sure to use wall anchors when securing the unit, especially if your wall is drywall or plaster.

 Give It a Facelift

-What’s the magic of a good IKEA hack?
-The sweet spot lies in the overlap of sustainability and affordability.
-Case in point: this DIY from fashion and home blog Black With Navy.
-“I’ve had this shelf since my university days, and it’s served many functions in many spaces over the years,” says Lauren Bleackley.
-“I was growing increasingly weary of [its original] espresso color, as it began sticking out like a sore thumb among my other decor.”
-Bleackley opted for a refresh with $19 worth of white paint, plus the addition of drawer and door inserts and tapered wood legs.
-She transformed the open shelving unit into closed storage with fluted texture door fronts, so her new-and-improved Kallax now serves as a sideboard, perfect for a dining room or entry space.
+Lauren Bleackley of the fashion blog Black With Navy has owned her Kallax shelf since her college days, and it has served many functions.
+When she realized she was growing increasingly weary of its original espresso color, she opted for a refresh with $19 worth of white paint, plus the addition of drawer and door inserts and tapered wood legs (see the full DIY here).
+She transformed the open shelving unit into closed storage with fluted textured door fronts, so her new and improved Kallax now serves as a sideboard, perfect for a dining room or entry space.

 Get a Leg Up

-Unable to find a record shelf she loved on the market, Romina Halewat opted to make one herself.
-A quick Pinterest surf and Google search later, she decided to outfit her Kallax unit as a “self-made record shelf, the very first DIY project in [the] apartment.”
-Working with a single-shelf, four-cubby unit, Halewat added sleek cabinet doors and ultra-thin tapered legs to elevate the Kallax’s basic building blocks with a mid-century modern vibe.
-In quintessential Scandi style, the functional media console houses all her vinyls in one easy-on-the-eyes piece.
+Unable to find a record shelf she loved on the market, Romina Halewat made one herself.
+Working with a single-shelf, four-cubby unit, she added sleek cabinet doors and ultra-thin tapered legs to elevate the Kallax’s basic building blocks with a mid-century modern vibe.
+In quintessential Scandi style, the functional media console houses all her vinyl in one easy-on-the-eyes piece.

 Think Outside the Box

 In the ultimate reimagination of the Kallax, pro IKEA hacker Linda Kullenberg transformed the square unit into a sky’s-the-limit play station for her three kids, inspired by their obsession with household appliances.
 With designed-to-fit vinyls and some basic rod-and-hooks hardware, Kullenberg fashioned a play kitchen on the front and a laundry room setup on the back.
-“The lights run on battery so there are no cords or anything in the way,” she explains.
-One lesson she learned the hard way: Measure and think small scale for small kids.
-“My first try was a total failure, since I used the top of the shelf as the kitchen counter and my daughter couldn’t reach it!” she recalls.
-The mid-level shelf gives room to grow—it’s more easily accessible for children, and then you can add wheels or table legs when your kiddos start needing a little extra height.
+“The lights run on battery, so there are no cords or anything in the way,” she explains.
+One lesson she learned the hard way: Measure and think small scale.
+“My first try was a total failure, since I used the top of the shelf as the kitchen counter, and my daughter couldn’t reach it!” she recalls.
+The midlevel shelf gives room to grow—it’s more easily accessible for children, and then you can add wheels or table legs when your kiddos start needing a little extra height.